IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_website.md

 their Project Website.
 * You can receive web server space from IDM’s Technology Manager, Elton Kwok, MAGNET 883.
 Email eltonkwok@nyu.edu to set up an appointment for your web server space
 * IDM’s FTP server info: http://sites.bxmc.poly.edu (Use active mode to connect)
+* IDM’s FTP server info: http://sites.bxmc.poly.edu (Use active mode to connect)
+* Create a *thesis* folder
+* Install wordpress in this folder
+* Make and appointment with Elton to connect a database to this particular wordpress installation

 Spencer Hargiss’ project website is a good example, http://www.spencerhargiss.com/thesis/.
 Please use Spencer’s project website as a guide.
 Why?
 * You can clearly read what his project was about due to his about link.
 You don’t have to wade through to the beginning of his posts to find this out.
 His navigation stands out due to its visual hierarchy.